-Peyronie’s Disease Treatment in Tallahassee and the Florida Panhandle
+Peyronie’s Disease Treatment in Tallahassee, FL

 When scar tissue develops under the skin of the penis due to trauma or minor injury, Peyronie’s disease may occur.
 As the scar tissue forms in the penis may become bent or indented during an erection, which can cause increasing pain.

 Because Peyronie’s disease will have effects that are both tangible and visible, the symptoms are commonly noticeable to the naked eye.
 In over 70% of cases, the scar tissue will develop on the top of the penis causing it to bend upwards during an erection.
 If the scar tissue develops on the bottom or side of the penis, it will bend downward or sideways during an erection.
 In rare cases, the scar tissue may develop all around the penis, causing the shaft to narrow and become very hard.

 If you are experiencing any of the following, you may be experiencing Peyronie’s disease:

 - Pain during sex, or pain during an erection.

 - Hard spots or lumps in the penis.

 - Narrowing or shortening of the penis.